telefonicaid/iotagent-node-lib/doc/getting-started.md

 ```

 In this case the context broker hostname is `orion` and is listening on port `1026`, the IoT Agent can be provisioned by
 sending requests to port `4041` which is also the port used to receive NGSI requests.
-The IoT Agent is holding the
+The IoT Agent is using the `iotagent`
-device mappings in memory.
+collection from a MongoDB instance at `localhost:27017` to the device mappings.

 The remaining settings help to define the NGSI interactions - the IoT Agent will be using the `fiware-service=openiot`
 and `fiware-service-path=/`.
 The default `type`for each created entity is `Thing`, although this can be overridden as